Jeshuakrc/Underilla/README.md

 Create a working jar with `./gradlew buildDependents`

 ## TODO
-Allow to provide a 2nd world that will be used as the vanilla world.
 Build-in pre-generation system.
 Allow to generate the 2nd world on the fly.